How can we help you?

 2.Open the Custom sorting window in one of the following ways:

-On the Home tab, in the Data group, click the arrow to the right of the t_data_sorting Sort button.
+On the Home tab, in the Data group, click the arrow to the right of the sorting_asc Sort button.
 In the drop-down list, select Custom sorting.

-On the Data tab, click the arrow to the right of the t_data_sorting Sort button.
+On the Data tab, click the arrow to the right of the sorting_asc Sort button.
 In the drop-down list, select Custom sorting.

-Right-click any cell in the selected range and select Sort > Custom sorting.
+Right-click any cell in the selected range and select the Sort > Custom sorting command.

 Press Ctrl+Shift+R (Windows, Linux) or ⌘Cmd+⇧Shift+R (macOS).

-To open the Custom sorting window for the sort and filter range, follow these steps:
+To open the Custom sorting window for the filter range, follow these steps:

-1.Click the editor_filter_on_drop_active button in one of the top cells of the range.
+1.Click editor_filter_on_drop_active Sort and filter in one of the top cells of the range.

 2.In the Sort and filter window, in the Sort type drop-down list, select Custom sorting.

-1.Select the Columns have titles checkbox if you want to use the values of the upper cells as column titles.
+2.When sorting columns, select the Columns have titles checkbox if you want to use the values of the upper cells as column titles.
 Titles will not be part of the sorting.
-This option is only available for the selected range; for sorting and filtering ranges, the upper cells of the range are always used as titles.
+This option is only available for the selected range; for filtering ranges, the upper cells of the range are always used as titles.

-In the Column column, select the name of the column you want to sort by from the drop-down list.
+In the Column/Row column, select the name of the column or row you want to sort by from the drop-down list.

-In the Order column, select the sort order based on the selected criterion in the Sort column.
+In the Order column, select the sorting order depending on the selected type.

-In the Color column, select a fill color or font color to sort by.
+In the Color/Icon column, select a fill color, font color, or icon.

 Was this helpful?